TheBulgarianUmbrella/Notes_BlockchainSolidityPy/01_BasicsOfSolidity/README.md

 # Disclaimer
 This code is based on the course [Solidity, Blockchain, and Smart Contract Course](https://github.com/smartcontractkit/full-blockchain-solidity-course-py).
 In this README you can find some notes/comments about basics of Solidity.
-There won't be everything, for the complete lesson plese have a look to the course of Patrick Alpha, above.
+There won't be everything, for the complete lesson plese have a look to the course of Patrick Collins (Alpha), above.

 # Scopes in Solidity
 * `public`: function `f()` can be called from everywhere (within a contract, in his derivated and outside)